 A Senate Committee recommending that an institution divest from fossil fuels is a big step forward for the divestment movement.
 We are continuing to engage with the Great Barrier Reef Foundation on how they can implement an ethical investment strategy aligned with the Senate Committee recommendations.

 Aside from the basics, you’ll just need your tax file number (TFN) so we can match it up with ATO records.

 You'll get an SMS to activate your Future Super member portal and set a password.

-We'll match your record with the ATO and instantly find any old or lost super accounts.
-You can rollover on the spot.
+We'll match your information with the ATO's records and instantly find any old or lost super accounts.
 Easy peasy!